Eyes will be on Andres Iniesta, Lionel Messi, Neymar, Wayne Rooney and the other superstars looking to cement their legacies in Brazil.

-Playing mainly in an attacking midfield role behind a sole striker, the 20-year-old has terrorised defenders with his driving runs, stunning dribbling, impressive skill and dangerous long-range shooting.
+Playing mainly in an attacking midfield role behind a sole striker, the 20-year-old has terrorized defenders with his driving runs, stunning dribbling, impressive skill and dangerous long-range shooting.

-Whether he starts or comes on later in games from the substitutes’ bench, Barkley represents an impressive weapon in England’s armoury ahead of his first World Cup appearance.
+Whether he starts or comes on later in games from the substitutes’ bench, Barkley represents an impressive weapon in England’s armory ahead of his first World Cup appearance.